sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ### @Description :
+When you want to add mode details to your test , use this as description of a test.
+Usually I prefer to put manual testcase title as description so that in report we can see.
 - Scope Of Use : Methods
 - Parameters : Description string & boolean if we want to extract description from method's JavaDoc
 - Example :